 There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.

-What you must pay when Services that are covered for you you get these services
+Services that are covered for you What you must pay when you get these services Chiropractic services \$15 copayment for each Covered services include: Medicare-covered chiropractic visit.

-Chiropractic services

 Manual manipulation of the spine to correct subluxation

-\$20 copayment for each Medicare-covered chiropractic visit.

 Colorectal cancer screening